odino/odino.github.com/source/_posts/2018-09-01-valid-ssl-certificates-for-local-development.markdown

 title: "Valid SSL certificates for local development"
 date: 2018-09-01 12:57
 comments: true
-categories: [HTTPS, SSL, development, localhost]
+categories: [https, ssl, development, localhost]
 description: "Wondering how to create valid SSL certificates for local development? mkcert is the answer."
 ---